Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

 .. note::

-   The RayTrace option is only available in the Blender Render and Cycles render engines, but not in the Game Engine.
+   The Raytrace option is only available in the Blender Render and Cycles render engines, but not in the Game Engine.

 A ray is sent from the camera and travels through the scene until it encounters an object.